Pronunciation of English ⟨wh⟩: Possible homophones

-Below is a list of word pairs which are liable to be pronounced as homophones by speakers having the wine–whine merger.
+Below is a list of word pairs that are likely to be pronounced as homophones by speakers having the wine–whine merger.

 Pronunciations and phonological analysis of the distinct wh sound

 As mentioned above, the sound of initial wh, when distinguished from plain w, is often pronounced as a voiceless labio-velar approximant [ʍ], a voiceless version of the ordinary [w] sound.
 In some accents, however, the pronunciation is more like [hʍ], and in some Scottish dialects it may be closer to [xʍ] or [kʍ]—the [ʍ] sound preceded by a voiceless velar fricative or stop.
 (In other places the /kw/ of qu- words is reduced to [ʍ].)
 In the Black Isle, the /hw/ (like /h/ generally) is traditionally not pronounced at all.
-Pronunciations of the [xʍ] or [kʍ] type are reflected in the former Scots spelling quh- (as in quhen for when, etc.).
+Pronunciations of the [xʍ] or [kʍ] type are reflected in the former Scots spelling quh- (as in quhen for when, quhite for white, etc.).

 In some dialects of Scots, the sequence /hw/ has merged with the voiceless labiodental fricative /f/.
 Thus whit ("what") is pronounced /fɪt/, whan ("when") becomes /fan/, and whine becomes /fain/ (a homophone of fine).
 This is also found in some Irish English with an Irish Gaelic substrate influence (which has led to a re-borrowing of whisk(e)y as Irish Gaelic fuisce, the word having originally entered English from Scottish Gaelic).

 Phonologically, the distinct sound of wh is often analyzed as the consonant cluster /hw/, and it is transcribed so in most dictionaries.
 When it has the pronunciation [ʍ], however, it may also be analyzed as a single phoneme, /ʍ/.